damianhakert/damianhakert.github.io/source/_posts/2016-03-29-using-omnibus-gitlab-to-ship-gitlab.md

 1. We can make sure that the components that GitLab requires for a specific version are shipped
 1. We know that the components are running on versions that are compatible
-1. It becomes easier to support any issues user have because we have a predictable environment
+1. It becomes easier to support any issues user have because we have a mostly predictable environment
 1. We can maintain one project that covers all of the above